You check Facebook right before bed

 You brush your teeth right before bed

 iStock/PeopleImages We’ve all been there: You can barely keep your eyes open on the couch, so you get ready for bed.
 But by the time you’ve brushed your teeth, you have a second wind.
 What gives?
 For one thing, those bright bathroom lights that are great for doing makeup can signal your brain to wake up.
 Plus, the energizing taste of peppermint could also rev you up.
 That’s no excuse to skip brushing your teeth at night though.
 “If you’re struggling with this, try brushing your teeth early,” says Dr. Winter.
 Brush your teeth during a commercial break instead of after your show, he suggests.
 You could also swap out that zingy peppermint toothpaste for a milder one at night (though that minty one could help wake you up again in the morning), says Dr. Winter.
-Don’t miss these other common tooth-brushing mistakes.
+Still awake?
+Find out why people started counting sheep to fall asleep.